GenomicsAotearoa/Nextflow_Workshop/docs/session_1/1_introduction.md

 A complete list of environmental variables can be found in the [Nextflow docs](https://www.nextflow.io/docs/latest/config.html#environment-variables).

-## Executing a workflow
+## Executing a pipeline

 Nextflow seamlessly integrates with code repositories such as [GitHub](https://github.com/).
-This feature allows you to manage your project code and use public Nextflow workflows quickly, consistently, and transparently.
+This feature allows you to manage your project code and use public Nextflow pipelines quickly, consistently, and transparently.

-The Nextflow `pull` command will download a workflow from a hosting platform into your global cache `$HOME/.nextflow/assets` folder.
+The Nextflow `pull` command will download a pipeline from a hosting platform into your global cache `$HOME/.nextflow/assets` folder.

 If you are pulling a project hosted in a remote code repository, you can specify its qualified name or the repository URL.